 Spotlight on the Chorale

-Internationally the CMC has completed seven performance tours, giving concerts throughout Great Britain, Austria, Italy, Denmark, Germany, the Czech Republic, Spain, and Costa Rica.
+Internationally the CMC has completed 8 performance tours, giving concerts throughout Great Britain, Austria, Italy, Denmark, Germany, the Czech Republic, Spain, and Costa Rica.
 In June 2012, the Chorale performed tour concerts in Helsinki, Finland; Tallinn, Estonia; and St. Petersburg, Russia.
 In June of 2018 the Chorale performed in Canada and in June of 2020 they will travel to perform in Ireland.

 As a partner in the rich cultural diversity of South Carolina, the CMC has generated and accepted collaborations with most of the region’s finest performing arts organizations, such as the Long Bay Symphony, the South Carolina Philharmonic, Theatre of the Republic, Litchfield Dance Arts, the Myrtle Beach School of the Performing Arts, and numerous civic, community, and business entities including the City of Myrtle Beach, Myrtle Beach Chamber of Commerce, South Carolina Hall of Fame, NAACP, and many others.

 Education has always been a primary focus of the Carolina Master Chorale.
 Each year the Carolina Master Chorale performs for thousands of South Carolina schoolchildren.
 The CMC’s historical commitment to music education has included performances in Horry County schools and annual appearances before more than a thousand seventh graders at the Induction Ceremony of the South Carolina Hall of Fame.